sparkflows/sparkflows-docs/docs/rest-api-curl/processors.rst

 Overview
 --------

-The Processors REST API's, allow you to get the list of available Processors and details regarding each Processor.
+The Processors REST APIs, allow you to get the list of available Processors and details regarding each Processor.

-Below are the various Processor API's available in Fire Insights.
+Below are the various Processor APIs available in Fire Insights.

 They should be executed after you have logged into Fire Insights.
 Use the -b option to use the cookies previously saved.